BluQRP/BARB_A_WATT_V2.0/README.md

 # BARB_A_WATT_V2.0
-BARB-A-WATT 2.0 HF POWER/SWR MONITOR FOR QRP Transceivers The Barb-A-Watt was designed by Barbaros Asuroglu WB2CBA (Aka ‘Barb’) as a companion measuring device for QRP operations, and QRP project development.
+BARB-A-WATT 2.0 HF POWER/SWR MONITOR FOR QRP Transceivers.

+The Barb-A-Watt was designed by Barbaros Asuroglu WB2CBA (Aka ‘Barb’) as a companion measuring device for his QRP operations, and QRP project development.

 The Barb-A-Watt overcomes the accuracy limitations of higher power SWR and Power meters when used with QRP power levels and simultaneously measures: